-Often times, those little soap slivers are never discarded.
+Oftentimes, those little soap slivers are never discarded.
 They simply sit in the soap stand indefinitely.
 Sometimes, the remnants of an old bar of soap fall into the tub and ultimately slide down the drain.
 It takes a lot of hot water over a long period of time to dissolve firm soap.
-Therefore, old soap bars should be formally discarded and not simply set aside to linger on your tub or in your shower.
+Therefore, old soap bars should be formally discarded and not simply set aside to linger in your tub or in your shower.

 Cons of Septic Systems